SameerHussain128/Youtube_videos_downloader_project/Guide.md

 * What motives to make this -
 * If we wants to download any youtube videos we have to use third party apps but its risky as it contains virus, hacking fear, giving permission to third party apps so i decided to make an downlaoder with the help of python and made am attractive frontend

+* There are two files app for normal and app2 is with design and frontend